zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ![](img/large.jpg)

-(Large story team delivering a park scene)
+(Figure 10, Large story team delivering a park scene)

 Now compare this to one-piece flow team.
 This team was given one piece of small work to develop at the time such as chair.
 They did know the overall theme of the work, that is that they are building a park scene.
 They only understood the scene as they were finishing it so they have tried to make it better by reworking it, creating wait time and disruption.
 As it was one-piece flow, many members just stood around waiting for work, thus increasing wait time.
 This team needed also needed a lot more orchestration as they did not know the context of the work (increase in task time, wait time and disruption) and overall team seemed more stressed.

 ![](img/singlepiece.jpg)

-(Small story team delivering a park scene)
+(Figure 11, Small story team delivering a park scene)

 I don't know why I was surprised, large story team has outpaced one-piece flow team by 26% average and delivered much better quality work!